input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 #### Create DID

 Registers DID into the ledger.
-DID structure here is very simple: it consists only of id and sequence of public keys with their ids.
+The associated initial DID Document structure here is very simple: it consists only of a document id (the DID) and sequence of public keys with their respective key ids.
 It must be signed by one of the master keys given in the DID Document.

 ```
 {